ANSHIKA-26/WordWise/CONTRIBUTING.md

 ## :zap: Communication and Support 💬
 - Join the project's communication channels to interact with other contributors and seek assistance.
-- If you have any questions or need help, don't hesitate to ask in the project's communication channels or comment on the relevant issue.
+- If you have any questions or need help, don't hesitate to ask in the project's communication channels or comment on the relevant issues

-## :zap: Code of Conduct 😇
-Please follow our project's code of conduct while contributing.</br>Treat all contributors and users with respect and create a positive and inclusive environment for everyone.

 ## :zap: License 📄
 The project is licensed under ***MIT***.
 Make sure to review and comply with the license terms.</br>We hope this guide helps you get started with contributing to our open-source project.
 Thank you for your contribution!